HaikuTeam/docs/using-haiku/actions.md

 ![](/assets/insert-event-action.gif)

-Event Actions are triggered every time a condition is met.
-To add an Event Action, select an element on the stage and click the settings button.
+To add an Event Action, `Right click` (or select the settings button next to) an element on the stage and select **Edit Element Actions**.

 <br>